 The Praying Mantis symbolism in different cultures

 Across the world, the praying mantis meaning has been used as a symbol for different cultures.
 It is thought to represent passive aggression, patience, and masculinity in some societies.
 There are also interpretations of an entire life cycle with regards to this creature’s meaning- from birth through death and rebirth- that are prevalent across many cultures.

 Native American Culture

 The Native Americans, in particular the Cherokee tribe, maintained that the praying mantis was a symbol of great strength.
 The insect’s forelegs were interpreted to represent bows and arrows – weapons used for hunting game animals or enemies.
 In addition, it is believed by many cultures that seeing a praying mantis predicts rain because they typically appear after rainfall when there are few other insects around.

-Native American tribes believe this creature also has healing powers.
+Native American tribes believe this creature also has healing powers (check also our post about animals that represent healing) (check also our post about animals that represent healing).
 One legend claims that if one catches a small praying mantis alive then swallows it whole without chewing on any part of its body then one will be cured from being bitten by either snake or spider venom.

 In Christian culture, the mantis meaning is a symbol of Christ’s victory over death.
 The insect stands up with its forelegs in “prayer” and as it turns around, it appears to be turning pages on an invisible book – much like Jesus reading from the Bible.

 The Christian symbolism behind this creature represents one more way that people have come to understand some fundamental truths about life: that there are many ways for humans to achieve salvation through faith and love.